sei-kiu/Grove-Beginner-Kit-for-Arduino-Grove-LED/README.md

 Grove Beginner Kit for Arduino

-This example shows how to control the LED
+This example shows how to control the LED using the button.